ADolbyB/flipper-zero-files/README.md

 # Flipper Zero Files

 This is a collection of files I cleaned up and organized for use with the Flipper Zero device.
 I am running CFW Release FW.
 Files that I did not create myself were gathered from sources I have linked to here.
 Everything I've collected so far is in the `CFW-FW-Archive` Folder.
-This folder has been cleaned to get rid of non-flipper device files (like READMEs.)
+This folder has been cleaned to get rid of non-flipper device files (like READMEs & jpegs.)

 I have also included some of my own files from devices I scanned with my own FZ & their associated information in the `MyFiles` Folder.